rubocop/ruby-style-guide/README.md

     end
     ```

-* Add "global" methods to Kernel (if you have to) and make them private.
+* If you really have to, add "global" methods to Kernel and make them private.
 * Use class instance variables instead of global variables.

     ```Ruby
     #bad
     $foo_bar = 1

     #good